Definition of Book Value of Equity

 Formula for Book Value of Equity

-Depending upon available information, Book Value of Equity (BVE) can be derived from any of the below-mentioned formulae: –
+Depending upon available information, the Book Value of Equity (BVE) can be derived from any of the below-mentioned formulae: –

 or